GIScience/gis-training-resource-center/content/Modul_1/en_qgis_theorie.md

 # What is GIS?
 (Theory)

+**Competences**

+- General Information
+- Why are Spatial Analyses important?
+- Introduction to GIS
+- A Galaxy of Tools
+- Paper Maps and Cartography
+- GIS vs Cartography
+- Web GIS Platforms

 ## General Information:

 - A Geographic Information System (GIS) is a __digital system that connects data to maps__.